nicomwong/Turing-Machine/README.md

 q0 (0 -> 0, R, q0) (1 -> 1, R, q0) (_ -> _, L, q1)
 q1 (0 -> 0, R, Accept) (1 -> 1, R, Reject)
 ```
 \
+Future goals include...
+  - The implementation of a physical Turing Machine using 3D printing, an Arduino, and multicolor LEDs to represent the tape symbols.
+  - A way to generate the node graph of the Turing Machine as it was defined by the user
+  - An interactive web-based implementation
+\
 \
 \